Dante Stills

-Dante Stills (born December 14, 1999) is an American football defensive lineman who plays at West Virginia.
+Dante Stills (born December 14, 1999) is an American professional football defensive end for the Arizona Cardinals of the National Football League (NFL).
+He played college football for the West Virginia Mountaineers.

 College career

-2018

-In 2018 Stills had debut as a true freshman against Tennessee.
+In 2018, Stills had his debut as a true freshman against Tennessee.
 At the end of the season he had 16 tackles for the year, three sacks, six tackles for loss and two forced fumbles (which was tied for the team lead.
-He was named by The Athletic and ESPN a Freshman All-American.
+He was named by The Athletic and ESPN as a Freshman All-American.

-2019

-In 12 games, Stills ended the 2019 season with 24 tackles, a forced fumble and a pass breakup and earned Second Team All-Big 12 honors.
+In 12 games, Stills ended the 2019 season with 24 tackles, a forced fumble and a pass breakup and earned Second Team All-Big 12 Conference honors.

-2020

 Stills started all 10 games in the shortened 2020 season his final year playing with his brother.
 He ended his junior season with 35 tackles, 1 fumble recovery, a blocked kick and two pass breakups.
-After the season he was named All-Big 12 Conference First Team by Pro Football Focus and Phil Steele and All-Big 12 Conference Second Team by the AP.
+After the season he was named All-Big 12 Conference First Team by Pro Football Focus (PFF) and Phil Steele and All-Big 12 Conference Second Team by the Associated Press.
 Additionally he was a PFF All-American honorable mention.

-2021

-In 2021 Stills decided to remain at West Virginia for an additional season instead of entering the NFL Draft.
-He was also named a preseason All American.
+In 2021, Stills decided to remain at West Virginia for an additional season instead of entering the NFL draft.
+He was also named a preseason All-American.

+Professional career

+Stills was selected by the Arizona Cardinals in the sixth round with the 213th overall pick in the 2023 NFL draft.
+He played in 15 games with eight starts as a rookie, recording 47 tackles and 3.5 sacks.

 Personal life

 His brother, Darius Stills, played with him on the Mountaineers defensive line.
 Their father, Gary Stills, starred at WVU, and played in the NFL for 10 years.
-Gary's brother is Ken Stills, former safety and father of wide receiver Kenny Stills.
+Stills uncle, Ken Stills, and cousin, Kenny Stills also played in the NFL.